Pesa 218M: Pomeranian Voivodeship

 On 7 December 2004, Pesa signed its first contract with the Pomeranian Voivodeship for the delivery of a 218M series vehicle.
 As part of this order, the voivodeship also ordered two single-car 214M units.
 On 4 December 2005, the vehicle was delivered to Gdynia and was sent for testing on various non-electrified routes in the Pomeranian Voivodeship, as well as on routes from Czersk and Chojnice to Laskowice Pomorskie.
 In December 2005, it began service on Pomeranian tracks, operating routes such as Gdynia–Hel and Gdynia–Kościerzyna.
 The new trainset joined previously operated vehicles in this voivodeship, including the SA101, SA103 (Pesa 214Ma), and SA109 (Kolzam RegioVan).
 With a larger capacity, it was intended to improve travel comfort on sections with high passenger demand.

 On 30 May 2006, Pomeranian Voivodeship signed a contract for three more 218Mb DMUs.
 The SA132 series vehicles (numbers 005, 006, and 007) were delivered between October and December 2006.
 Due to funding from SPOT, the new trainsets could only be used on routes Gdynia–Władysławowo–Hel and Gdynia–Kościerzyna–Chojnice.

 The two-car trainsets were too small to handle the connections between Gdynia–Kościerzyna and Gdynia–Hel.
 The regional government announced a tender for more spacious trainsets.
 New three-car DMUs produced by Newag (221M series SA138) replaced the previously used vehicles.
 The vehicles from Bydgoszcz were redirected to other lines.

 On 24 April 2014, the regional government signed a contract with Pesa for the delivery of four SA133 units (type 218Mc).
 The first vehicle was delivered at the end of July 2015, and on September 3, it was presented at the Malbork railway station.
 In September, all four vehicles began operating on the Malbork–Grudziądz line.
 The purchase was co-financed under the Swiss Cooperation Program with the new EU member states.

 On 2 September 2014, the Pomeranian regional government signed a contract with Pesa for the delivery of three 218Mc units and seven three-car DMUs of type 219M for the Gdańsk Wrzeszcz–Gdańsk Osowa railway.
 Deliveries were to start in December 2014 and end in May 2015.
 However, due to annexes to the contract, the delivery time was shifted to the period from April 20 to August 31, 2015.
 In exchange for the delay in contract execution, the manufacturer equipped the units with supercapacitors and retractable external steps.
 In April 2015, the first three-car unit was ready and had received certification.
 The Gdańsk Wrzeszcz–Gdańsk Osowa railway was launched on 1 September 2015, operated by the Szybka Kolej Miejska in Tricity.
-Shortly before the railway launch, the vehicles were used by Przewozy Regionalne and operated other lines in the voivodeship.
+Shortly before the railway launch, the vehicles were used by Polregio and operated other lines in the voivodeship.
 All 10 units to service the Gdańsk Wrzeszcz–Gdańsk Osowa railway were delivered by December.
 In December 2022, the operation of the line, along with the dedicated diesel rolling stock, was taken over by Polregio.